jlee55504/starter-movie-front-end/README.md

   - ``src/movie:`` Displays all individual movie information
   - ``src/movies:`` Displays general information for every movie
   - ``src/theaters:`` Displays all theater information
+  - ``src/imgs/:`` A folder containing the screenshot of the application

 ## Acknowledgments